lsst-sims/opsim4_tools/simple_qa/README.rst

 ``get_observations_over_time.py``: This script as a SQLite database from either OpSim3 (requires flag) or Opsim4 and gathers the information for all observations over all nights in the standard five proposals.

+``get_observations_over_time.py``: This script as a SQLite database from either OpSim3 (requires flag) or Opsim4 and gathers the information for all observations over all nights in the standard five proposals.

 ``parse_opsim_log.py``: This script parses an *OpSim4* output log to create a NPZ file containing the processing time per night as well as the total simulation running time.

 ``plot_bias.py``: This script plots the observing bias for a simulation.
 Two plots are given: The Hour Angle distribution and Azimuth vs Altitude.